vince-nyanga/vince-nyanga.github.io/_posts/2024-03-02-event-sourcing.md

 ---
 title: "An Introduction To Event Sourcing"
-excerpt: "In this post, I will introduce event sourcing, a different way to manage application state.s"
+excerpt: "In this post, I will introduce event sourcing, a different way to manage application state."
 date: 2024-03-02
 tags: [System Design, Event Sourcing]
 ---